-- Elementary School: Elementary students (K-5) who are absent from school more than 20 days for any reason will generally receive no credit for the year of study and will be retained in the same grade for the succeeding year, except by a determination of the principal upon review of the student's record.
-Promotion decisions affecting a child in the Exceptional Children's program will include recommendations of the IEP Team. - Middle School: Middle school students who are absent from school more than 15 days for any reason generally will receive no credit for the year of study and may be retained in the same grade for the succeeding year, except by a determination of the principal upon review of the student's record.
-Promotion decisions affecting a child in the Exceptional Children's program will include recommendations of the IEP Team. - 3.
-High School: If a student is absent from school for six or more days in a semester course, the student loses the opportunity to receive credit for the course.
-He or she will receive a grade of 59 along with the comment "grade due to excessive absences" unless his or her average is lower, in which case the actual grade earned will be assigned.
-At the secondary level cumulative absences above five (5) in a block course (ten (10) in a full-year course) are excessive.
-After three (3) days of accumulated absences in one or more block courses, (six (6) in a full-year course) there will be school determined, expectations-bases intervention to help the student improve his/her attendance.
+- 1. Elementary School: Elementary students (K-5) who are absent from school more than 20 days for any reason will generally receive no credit for the year of study and will be retained in the same grade for the succeeding year, except by a determination of the principal upon review of the student's record.
+Promotion decisions affecting a child in the Exceptional Children's program will include recommendations of the IEP Team.
+Students with excused absences due to documented chronic health problems are exempt from this policy. - 2.
+Middle School: Middle school students who are absent from school more than 15 days for any reason generally will receive no credit for the year of study and may be retained in the same grade for the succeeding year, except by a determination of the principal upon review of the student's record.
+Promotion decisions affecting a child in the Exceptional Children's program will include recommendations of the IEP Team.
+Students with excused absences due to documented chronic health problems are exempt from this policy. - 3.
+High School: Unexcused absences above five (5) in a block course (ten (10) in a full-year course) are excessive.
+After three (3) days of accumulated absences in one or more block courses, (six (6) in a full-year course) there will be school determined, expectations-based intervention to help the student improve his/her attendance.
 The intervention will involve parents.
-After five (5) days of accumulated absences in a block course (ten (10) in a full-year course) and failure to meet previously-determined expectations, the student will be subject to the following: - 1. the student will not receive a passing grade for the semester; - 2. the student's grade will be reduced;
+After five (5) days of accumulated unexcused absences in a block course (ten (10) in a full-year course) and failure to meet previously-determined expectations, the student will not receive a passing grade for the semester except by a determination of the principal upon review of the student's record.
+After reviewing the student's record and considering the circumstances, the principal may either (a) deny course credit for the course; (b) assign the student the grade otherwise earned; or (c) provide the student with an opportunity to make up work before determining the grade.
+This sub-section applies exclusively to unexcused absences; other types of absences are not factored into determinations of a student's grade.